Now accepting registrants for Fall Quarter ArtShare session:

 - How did your readings contribute to your knowledge and understanding of art and artistry?

-- Email your three Reading Analysis Worksheets, your outline and an electronic copy of your art to email@example.com at least three days before the event.
+- Email your three Reading Analysis Worksheets, your outline and an electronic copy of your art to firstname.lastname@example.org within the two week period but not later than three days before the Art Share event.
+Students who have not submitted this material in advance may not participate in the Art Share event.

 Some Things to Consider